Rinat Akhmetov Foundation: Fighting COVID-19 in Ukraine

 In February 2020, in the framework of the program Rinat Akhmetov – Saving Lives, the Foundation created a project Fighting COVID-19 in Ukraine.
 Rinat Akhmetov spent ₴500 million to fight the coronavirus.
 This is the largest contribution of one philanthropist to the public healthcare sector of Ukraine over the time of the country's independence.

 #ThankDoctors

 In the midst of the COVID-19 pandemic, the Foundation together with Ukraine TV channel launched a special national project #ThankDoctors.
 Its main goal is to tell the public about the daily feats of doctors fighting for the lives of their patients affected by COVID-19.

 200 Ambulances for Ukraine

-In early July 2019, on the personal decision of Rinat Akhmetov, the Foundation began the imple-mentation of a large-scale project 200 Ambulances for Ukraine.
+In early July 2019, on the personal decision of Rinat Akhmetov, the Foundation began the implementation of a large-scale project 200 Ambulances for Ukraine.
 Within the project's framework, public healthcare facilities in all the regions of the country received specially configured vehicles.
 Their fleet included vehicles of three configurations: ambulances for adult patients, resuscitation vehi-cles for new-borns and off-road or cross-country ambulance vehicles designed to run in moun-tainous areas and hard-to-reach settlements.
 These 200 special-purpose vehicles will enable doctors to save more than one million people annually.